 No, but we encourage all athletes to compete.
-We do limit the number of competitions according to the athlete's ages.
-Younger athletes that are unsure of competing at the start of the season wish to do so by the first race.
+We do limit the number of competitions according to the athlete's age.
+Typically, athletes who are unsure of competing at the start of the season will want to race by the first event.

 Is there race training if my child does not attend the race?

 If it is an Open race and your athlete does not enter, race training will be arranged.
 Please communicate this to your lead coach so they will inform the home coach to expect your athlete.
 On U12 and U14 Qualifiers and U10 Skill days all athletes in these groups are encouraged to participate and there will be no scheduled training at Cranmore.